carpentries/docs.carpentries.org/source/handbooks/instructors.md

 ### Etherpad

-Below is a list of Etherpads relevant to serving as a *Instructor*.
+The Carpentries uses {{"[Etherpad]({}/resources/communications/etherpads.html)".format(handbook_url)}} as a collaborative note-taking tool during workshops, training, and other Carpentries-related events.
+Below is a list of Etherpads relevant to serving as a Instructor.

 -   [Pad-of-pads](https://pad.carpentries.org/pad-of-pads): A list of
     our most commonly used Etherpads and other resources.